SharpGDX/SharpGDX.github.io/_input/event-handling.md

 Each of the methods returns a `boolean`.
 We'll look into why that is in the InputMultiplexer section below.

-Once you implement your `InputProcessor` you have to tell libGDX about it so it can be called when a new input event arrives:
+Once you implement your `InputProcessor` you have to tell SharpGDX about it so it can be called when a new input event arrives:

 ```java
 MyInputProcessor inputProcessor = new MyInputProcessor();